WushuWorks/I-am-the-Elder-God/README.md

 2. Run `cargo run --release`

 ## Web
-1. Clone to a repo of your choice
+1. Clone the repo to an IDE of your choice
 2. **If** `cargo-web` is not installed, run `cargo install cargo-web`
 3. Run `web start --release`
 4. Copy `http://[::1]:8000` into a Firefox of your choice